caltechlibrary/articlefetch/about.md

 ---
 title: articlefetch
-abstract: "A client that will submit an search to an RDM instance and retrieve the articles in the results."
+abstract: "A client that will find the person ID provided in Caltech Library&#x27;s feed then retrieve the list of articles before fetching the PDFs from our RDM instance."
 authors:
   - family_name: Doiel
     given_name: R. S.